 Conservation cannot succeed unless the people who live in the area support the conservation efforts.
 In order to get the community surrounding and within Nyungwe involved in forest conservation, WCS has developed a program that educates and dialogues with leaders within the community, as well as adults and children.
 From holding community meetings to leading school programs, WCS is working directly with the communities surrounding Nyungwe.

 Capacity building of local and national institutions

-WCS and PCFN have a strong relationship with the National University of Rwanda and the Agricultural Research Institute, and hopes to develop more research collaborations in which students and researchers are using Nyungwe in their studies.
+WCS and PCFN have a strong relationship with the University of Rwanda (formerly called the National University of Rwanda) and other institutions in Rwanda, and hopes to develop more research collaborations in which students and researchers are using Nyungwe in their studies.

 In addition to the Wildlife Conservation Society (WCS) and PCFN, several other organizations work to contribute to conservation of Nyungwe National Park.

 Rwanda Development Board (RDB) maintains offices headed by the Park Warden, located at Kitabi and at Gisakura.

 Kitabi College for Conservation and Environmental Management is an academic institution operating under the Rwanda Development Board working on conservation and environmental management projects within the park and the greater Albertine Rift Region.

 University of Rwanda, Departments of Biology, Geography, and Social Science, among others, have had faculty and students conducting research and internships in the forest.